gardener/landscapercli/docs/reference/landscaper-cli_components-cli_remote_get.md

 ### SEE ALSO

-* [landscaper-cli componentdescriptor](landscaper-cli_componentdescriptor.md)	 - command to interact with component descriptors stored in an oci registry
+* [landscaper-cli components-cli remote](landscaper-cli_components-cli_remote.md)	 - command to interact with component descriptors stored in an oci registry